-The statues found on the site, including one of Apollo Citharede (shown in the next page), were taken to the Museum of Bardo.
+The statues found on the site, including one of Apollo Citharede (shown in the next page), were moved to the Museum of Bardo in Tunis.
 The only interesting thing to see is a selection of ancient columns of different colours from the four corners of the Empire which are evidence of the wealth of the city.

 Wild flowers hiding the audience seating portion of the odeum (or odeon)

 Tunisian authorities go from one extreme to the other when dealing with the ancient monuments of their country: they rebuilt the theatre, but they seem not to care about maintaining the odeum which stands behind it.
 It was built at the beginning of the IIIrd century to house musical and poetry contests.
-In origin odeums were rather small roofed buildings, but during the Roman Empire some very large odeums were built, such as that of Herodes Atticus at Athens.
+In origin odeums were small roofed buildings, but during the Roman Empire some very large odeums were built, e.g. that of Herodes Atticus at Athens.
 They very often adjoined a theatre as at Philadelphia (Amman).

 (left) A pillar of "Villa of the Aviary"; (right) the terrace and a statue found nearby.
 In the background the Tunisian flags indicate the Presidential villa, where large ancient cisterns are located

-We do not know the name of the owner of a large villa near the Odeon with a commanding view over the sea.
+We do not know the name of the owner of a large villa near the odeon with a commanding view over the sea.
 He must have been a very wealthy man.
-In the IInd and IIIrd century AD, Carthage was the second largest city of the western part of the Roman Empire and its population probably reached 500,000 inhabitants.
+In the IInd and IIIrd century, Carthage was the second largest city of the western part of the Roman Empire and its population probably reached 500,000 inhabitants.
 The real estate value of the land where the villa was built must have been astronomical.

-The villa was named after the large mosaic of its peristilium which depicts many birds with other small animals, flowers and fruits.
+The villa was named after the large mosaic of its peristyle which depicts many birds with other small animals, flowers and fruits.
 It was a common subject for mosaics (see that at Caesarea Maritima), in particular for those outdoors, but it could also indicate that it was made during the Late Empire when the depiction of gods and mythical episodes was no longer in fashion.

-Villa of the Aviary: terrace with a mixed mosaic/marble floor
+Villa of the Aviary: terrace with a mixed "opus sectile"/mosaic floor

-A terrace near the peristilium houses a complex decoration which in part is made of small mosaics portraying animals and horsemen and in part is geometric with pieces of marble replacing the mosaics (see an impressive example of opus sectile at Ostia).
+A terrace near the peristyle houses a complex decoration which in part is made of small mosaics portraying animals and horsemen and in part is geometric with pieces of marble replacing the mosaics (see an impressive example of opus sectile at Ostia).
 The latter is evidence of spolia, i.e. the re-use of material of earlier buildings, which suggests the decoration was made or modified in the Late Empire.

 The complex of buildings was very imposing and ipsa ruina docet (the ruins speak for themselves), a saying usually applied to Rome, fits these baths too.
 A column has been re-erected above the supporting structures in order to convey the idea of the height of the halls.
 The baths were built on the sea front and their view from the ships heading towards the harbour must have been impressive.

 The Romans enjoyed living by the sea (see Tiberius' villa at Sperlonga).
 Pliny the Elder regarded sea bathing as a healthy practice although he warned about its exciting effects (you may wish to see the baths by the sea of Sabratha, another Roman town in Africa).

 Antonine Baths: walls supporting the main circular hall

-While we cannot admire the baths in their original splendour, we can appreciate the construction technique of the underground system of passages which allowed servants to move about the baths without disturbing the patrons, similar to what occurred at Hadrian's villa in Tivoli.
+While we cannot admire the baths in their original splendour, we can appreciate the construction technique of the underground system of passages which allowed the staff to move about the baths without disturbing the patrons, similar to what occurred at Hadrian's villa in Tivoli.

-While today's modern society accepts some aspects of the Roman way of life which were despised for centuries, that of regarding latrines as a convenient place for social meetings (see the cosy latrines of baths at Uthina) is still rejected.
-The latrines of the Antonine Baths were very large and they were decorated with precious marbles as those built at approximately the same time at Leptis Magna, another Roman town in Africa.
+While today's modern society accepts some aspects of the Roman way of life which were despised for centuries, e.g. bathing, that of regarding latrines as a convenient place for social meetings (see the cosy latrines of baths at Uthina) is still rejected.
+The latrines of the Antonine Baths were very large and they were decorated with precious marbles as those built at approximately the same time at Leptis Magna, another important Roman town in Africa.

 Mosaic at the house of the "schola"

 Carthage was home to a thriving Christian community since the IInd century AD, but this large basilica built with spolia is dated Vth or VIth century.
-It had a separate baptistery surrounded by columns (perhaps decorated as that found at Kelibia).
+It had a separate round baptistery surrounded by columns (perhaps decorated as that found at Kelibia).